 We’d like to invite you to join us in generating connections and developing thoughtful discourse on spatial practice in the city.

-This program is open to professional and aspiring writers in Alberta: artists and architects, as well as those with backgrounds in film, digital media, theatre, public art, anthropology and geography are invited to explore a contemporary means of expressing visual form.
+This program is open to professional and aspiring writers in Alberta: artists and architects, as well as those with backgrounds in film, digital media, theatre, public art, planning, urbanism, anthropology and geography are invited to explore a contemporary means of expressing visual form.
 It’s about words.
 And about explorative, provocative thinking.

 workshops led by:

 Victoria Baster is a faculty member in the Department of Art at the University of Lethbridge where she introduces the Architecture & Design NOW and Art NOW series of public presentations by invited speakers.
-She is also an independent curator and was co-curator of Lethbridge Modern: aspects of architectural modernism in Lethbridge from 1945-1970, organized by the Southern Alberta Art Gallery.
+She is also an independent curator and was co-curator of LETHBRIDGE MODERN: aspects of architectural modernism in Lethbridge from 1945-1970, organized by the Southern Alberta Art Gallery.

-Workshops will take place in the afternoon on:
+Sessions will take place in the afternoon on: